How can I contact my local Member?

 What are the sitting times of the House?

 The standing orders are the formal rules of procedure adopted by the House to regulate its proceedings.
 The sessional orders are formal temporary rules of procedure which in most cases expire at the end of a session, usually when the House is dissolved for a general election.

 What is the House doing?

 When is the House sitting?

-Where can I find information about Inter-Parliamentary Relations?
+Where can I find information on the parliamentary international program?

 Where can I find more information about the House of Representatives and the Parliament?

-The Department of the House of Representatives conducts seminars and workshops on the operations of the House which are open to anyone on payment of a fee.
+Seminars are conducted on the operations of the House, which are open to anyone on payment of a fee.

 Where can I get a copy of legislation?

 Where can I look at a copy of the Constitution?